Best Canadian ETFs

 iShares MSCI Minimum Volatility USA Index ETF

-This challenging environment during the next year is exactly why you might consider a low volatility option. iShares MSCI Minimum Volatility USA Index ETF covers steady sectors such as utilities, industrials, materials and other sectors that bring value to this portfolio.
-This ETF is a solid option as you gain exposure to these safe areas within a lower volatility U.S. environment.
+This challenging environment during the next year is exactly why you might consider a low volatility option. iShares MSCI Minimum Volatility USA Index ETF covers steady sectors such as utilities.

 Safety is key going into a recession, Hayes says.
-Especially after the interest rate and inflation we’ve seen through 2022.
+Especially after the interest rates and inflation we’ve seen through 2022.

 “When we look at the post-pandemic world and all the inflationary shock at the moment…the rate has moved from 0.25% to 4.5% in the span of four months…and the result of that is a sell off,” Hayes says.
 “Investors should be prepared for a positive real rate environment.”